jansenicus/real-estate-scraper/README.md

 # real-estate-scraper
-Real Estate Scraper to help you make a better decision on buying a real estate
+Real Estate Scraper politely scrape data to help you make a better decision on buying a real estate